 - Create alerts to notify your team of a faulty deployment

 Automatic Faulty Deployment Detection uses Watchdog’s machine learning algorithms to spot faulty deployments within minutes, reducing your mean time to detection (MTTD).
-As your team continuously deploys code to production, Watchdog compares the performance of each new version of a service with its previous versions to spot new types of errors introduced in a deployment (instead of an increase in the rate of an existing error that you might expect with a new deployment).
+As your team continuously deploys code to production, Watchdog compares the performance of each new version of a service with its previous versions to spot new types of errors or increases in error rates introduced in a deployment.
 If Watchdog determines that a new deployment is faulty, you’ll see details about the affected service in the service-level dashboard, including error types, error rates, request rates, and latency metrics for each version you’ve deployed.

-In the screenshot below, the yellow banner at the top of the page indicates that the most recent deployment of the
+In the screenshot below, the purple banner at the top of the page indicates that the most recent deployment of the

-inventory-api service may be faulty, and a previously unseen error is affecting this serivce’s
+inventory-api service may be faulty, and a previously unseen error is affecting this service’s

 http.request operation.
-The Deployments table at the bottom of the screen shows a history of the service’s deployments and indicates an error rate of 100 percent for the most recently deployed version, indicating that you may need to roll back the deployment and investigate the source of the errors.
+The Deployments table at the bottom of the screen shows a history of the service’s deployments and reports an error rate of 80.5 percent for the most recently deployed version, indicating that you may need to roll back the deployment and investigate the source of the errors.

-You can click View Details—or any deployment listed in the Deployments table—to open up the Deployment Tracking view, shown in the screenshot below.
-This view provides details about the faulty deployment, including the new type of error detected (
+You can click any deployment listed in the Deployments table to open up the Deployment Tracking view, shown in the screenshot below.
+This view provides details about the faulty deployment, including the new type of error detected and the affected endpoint (

-500), which can help you understand how the error is affecting your service.
-In this case, the application is trying to create the
+/inventory), which can help you understand how the error is affecting your service.

 When Automatic Faulty Deployment Detection spots an error in a deployment, you can start troubleshooting by exploring the service’s traces, which visualize your application’s activity and surface details that can help you understand the source of the error.

-To see the traces for a service affected by a faulty deployment, click the Traces tab on the service-level dashboard or the previously unseen errors table in the Deployment Tracking view.
+To see the traces for a service affected by a faulty deployment, click the Traces tab on the service-level dashboard or the Error Types table in the Deployment Tracking view.

 You can view your trace data as a flame graph, which shows the performance of each of your services as your application processes a request.
 The screenshot below shows a flame graph corresponding to the error shown earlier in the Deployment Tracking view.
 The